 *Bowlesia incana Ruiz & Pavón.
-Phen: Feb-Jun.
-Hab: Open wet hammocks and bottomlands, suburban woodlands, urban waste areas.
-Dist: Native of South America.
-The native distribution of this species is uncertain.
+Common name: Hoary Bowlesia.
+Phenology: Feb-Jun.
+Habitat: Open wet hammocks and bottomlands, suburban woodlands, urban waste areas.
+Distribution: Probably native only of South America, but the native distribution of this species is uncertain and is sometimes considered to include Central America, Mexico and even the sw.
+United States.
 Reported from multiple locations in SC (Bradley et al. [in prep.]).

 Origin/Endemic status: South America